SwissSign-AG/RaApi/go/docs/SearchCertificateOrder.md

 `func (o *SearchCertificateOrder) UnsetAttribute()`

 UnsetAttribute ensures that no value is present for Attribute, not even an explicit nil
+### GetIncludeCertificateChain

+`func (o *SearchCertificateOrder) GetIncludeCertificateChain() bool`

+GetIncludeCertificateChain returns the IncludeCertificateChain field if non-nil, zero value otherwise.

+### GetIncludeCertificateChainOk

+`func (o *SearchCertificateOrder) GetIncludeCertificateChainOk() (*bool, bool)`

+GetIncludeCertificateChainOk returns a tuple with the IncludeCertificateChain field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeCertificateChain

+`func (o *SearchCertificateOrder) SetIncludeCertificateChain(v bool)`

+SetIncludeCertificateChain sets IncludeCertificateChain field to given value.

+### HasIncludeCertificateChain

+`func (o *SearchCertificateOrder) HasIncludeCertificateChain() bool`

+HasIncludeCertificateChain returns a boolean if a field has been set.

+### SetIncludeCertificateChainNil

+`func (o *SearchCertificateOrder) SetIncludeCertificateChainNil(b bool)`

+ SetIncludeCertificateChainNil sets the value for IncludeCertificateChain to be an explicit nil

+### UnsetIncludeCertificateChain
+`func (o *SearchCertificateOrder) UnsetIncludeCertificateChain()`

+UnsetIncludeCertificateChain ensures that no value is present for IncludeCertificateChain, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)